 ollama run sheldon

-Ollama supports loading model weights directly from a local .gguf file — no internet download required.
-This is useful for uncensored, fine-tuned, or proprietary models distributed as GGUF binaries.
+Ollama can also load model weights directly from a local .gguf file, with no internet download at all.
+This is useful for uncensored, fine-tuned, or private models that are shared as GGUF files.

 Example: WizardLM-7B Uncensored